merovex-press/stranded-series/README.md

 There will be a defined A, B, C and maybe D story.
 There will be an ensemble cast, but the focus remains on the Hero.

 The intent is to have four episodes written.
 They are all released at the same time.
 Then, one additional Novella every 6 weeks.
 This results in a 12-book year.

+Five seasons, 60 books.

+Story engine. what keeps driving the plot?
+Relationships.
+Describe what drives the story.

 <!-- The Format of your series encompasses a number of structural elements of your series.
 These include:
 - The Length of episodes